Elias-Giannakidis/q-learning-basics-/README.md

 # q-learning basics
-It is a 8X8 square board.
+It is a 20X20 square board.
 The Agent has to find the right corner with simply q-learning algorithm.
+Also you are able to add obstacles and agent must avoid them.
 I will use this as base to solve more complex problems.